The desperate months...

 On the next shelf down is a BC-1032 panoramic adapter, designed to be used with the Hallicrafters S-27/S-36 receiver

 to its right.
 This particular receiver was labeled an S-36M, the modification being an SO-239 connector on

 the left side of the set to feed the panadapter.
 It is unusual in another sense as well - for a brief period

 Hallicrafters had reportedly not had time to stamp a tuning dial faceplate with the new S-36 designation on it, so

 this one and a limited number of others had the new circuitry and the old S-27 faceplate.

-Both the S-27 and SX-28 receivers were reworked and repackaged
+Both the S-27 and SX-28 receivers above did not last long in USAAF aircraft service, and were rather speedily reworked and repackaged into ATR aircraft

 Return to AAFRadio